This is a true story of a man who discovered Reiki, the universal life force.

 work diligently, be kind to people.

-Put your hands together morning and evening and pray in your heart and chant the words out.
+Put your hands together morning and evening and pray in your heart and chant these words out.

 This is indeed a great lesson in the cultivation of life, and it is the same law that taught and enjoined by the saints and sages of old.

-With this, Usui made it a secret method to bring happiness and an elixir to cure all diseases.
+Therefore, Usui believed that these Five Commandments were the secret way to bring happiness to people and the elixir to cure all diseases.

-This will also show you the main point of Usui’s teaching.
+The above Five Commandments show the main point of Usui’s teaching.

 By the way, what was Usui’s Reiki Therapy in those days?